yanivnizan/knowledge-base/src/documents/docs/platforms/android/MainClasses.html.md

 * **DB_DELETE** - If this is true then the database will be deleted whenever the application loads.

-    > **WARNING:** Do not release your game with this option set to true!
-Otherwise, your users will lose all their data every time they load the application.
+    <div class="info-box">This feature can be useful for testing when you want to change stuff in your implementation of `IStoreAssets` and see the changes.
+If you try to change things in `IStoreAssets` and don't delete the DB then your changes will not be shown.</div>

-    This feature can be useful for testing when you want to change stuff in your implementation of `IStoreAssets` and see the changes.
-If you try to change things in `IStoreAssets` and don't delete the DB then your changes will not be shown.
+    <div class="warning-box">Do not release your game with this option set to true!
+Otherwise, your users will lose all their data every time they load the application.</div>

 * **METADATA_VERSION** - Never change this value!